© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle 610m west of Cawsand Beacon forming an outlying part of an enclosed stone hut circle settlement is a scheduled monument protected by Historic England under reference 1010792.
 View the official record →

-Stone hut circle 610m west of Cawsand Beacon is a Bronze Age domestic structure forming part of a dispersed settlement pattern on the upland moorland of Devon.
+Stone hut circle 610m west of Cawsand Beacon is a Bronze Age domestic structure forming part of an enclosed settlement on Bodmin Moor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010792.

 Stone hut circle 610m west of Cawsand Beacon forming an outlying part of an enclosed stone hut circle settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010792.